DarknessNotFound/Maata/religion/titan.md

 ### Morion
 #### Titan of Doom
 *Endings, Ruin, Transformation*
 Morion brings endings, but also transformation.
 He is feared and respected, for all things must eventually fall to his touch.
-Those who accept change and embrace new beginnings find
+Those who accept change and embrace new beginnings find...